PDM4AR/exercises/docs/06-collisionchecking.md

 You will implement various methods to check for collisions along the possible path of our robot in the following steps.
 It is important to note that each method you implement should adopt a unique approach to solving the collision-checking problem.
 As such, the code for each collision-checking function should be distinct from one another.

 By employing different strategies, you will gain a comprehensive understanding of the strengths and limitations of various collision detection methods, ultimately enhancing the robustness of the collision-checking module for path planning.
-To represent the path of robot, the following data structure (`src/pdm4ar/exercises_def/ex06/structures.py`) will be used:
+To represent the path of the robot, the following data structure (`src/pdm4ar/exercises_def/ex06/structures.py`) will be used:

 ```python
 @dataclass(frozen=True)